 - Stability: Hydrogenated castor oil is more stable than regular castor oil, making it less susceptible to oxidation and spoilage.

-- High Melting Point: The hydrogenation process raises the melting point, making it solid at room temperature, which is beneficial for product formulation.
+- High Melting Point: The hydrogenation process raises the melting point, thus making it solid at room temperature, which is beneficial for product formulation.

 Benefits for Common Nigerian Skin Types